 Are you familiar with the lab biosafety information and BSL requirements needed to handle an outbreak – such as the one we are facing now, but also any other health-safety breach possible in the future?

-Particularly in labs, biological safety levels, or BSL, purport a series of protection protocols committed to processing temperature and pressure in relation to activities taking place in a research facility.
+Biological safety levels, or BSL, purport a series of protection protocols committed to processing temperature and pressure in relation to activities taking place in a research facility.

 We present the following blog as a quick laboratory biosafety classification guide filled with safety tips for laboratory personnel working in BSL Labs 1, 2, 3, and 4.
 In addition to laboratory safety guidelines, we included examples of microorganisms commonly treated within each laboratory designation.